ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 **Default**: `'classic'`

 Set editor mode to edit in classic (iframe-based) or inline style.
-For more details, look at {@link guide/dev Loading CKEditor Script}
+For more details, look at {@link guide/dev/ckeditor_js_load/README Loading CKEditor Script}.

 ### onNamespaceLoaded